Brain tumours: Children

 The brain is contained within the skull, which protects it.
-Between the brain and the skull, there are three layers of membrane called the meninges.
+Between the brain and the skull, there are 3 layers of membrane called the meninges.
 These completely cover the brain and spinal cord and help to protect it.
-Between two of these layers is a space that contains a fluid called cerebrospinal fluid (CSF), which circulates around the brain and spinal cord.
+Between 2 of these layers is a space that contains a fluid called cerebrospinal fluid (CSF), which circulates around the brain and spinal cord.

 The main parts of the brain are:

-- the cerebrum - this is at the top of the head and is the largest part of the brain.
-It is made up of two halves or hemispheres.
-It controls thinking, learning, memory, problem solving, emotions and touch.
-It also helps us be aware of our body position
+- the cerebrum – this is at the top of the head and is the largest part of the brain; it’s made up of 2 halves (hemispheres), it controls thinking, learning, memory, problem-solving, emotions and touch, and it also helps us be aware of our body position

 - the cerebellum – this is the back part of the brain, and it controls movement, balance and coordination

 - the brain stem – this connects the brain to the spinal cord and is in the lower part of the brain just above the back of the neck; it controls breathing, body temperature, heart rate and blood pressure, eye movements and swallowing

 What happens when a brain tumour is suspected